Skip to main content

 2.08 days are earned for each full month the employee has been employed.

-If the new employee was hired, for example, on 15/8, he or she would earn 0.07 days per day of employment from that date during the first month.
+If the new employee was hired, for example, on 15/8, he/she would earn 0.07 days from this date per day of employment in the first month.

 👉 To calculate the correct balance, you can multiply the number of full months from the date of employment to the end of the vacation year by 2.08.
 And if the employee has been employed for 15 days in the first month, multiply 0.07 by 15 to get the first month's earning.